liamfoneill/dotfiles-windows/README.md

 ## 5 Step Plan for Success:

 1. Go to the Windows Store and get the 'App Installer' app from Microsoft.
-Once installed open up a shell and run 'winget' to make sure it installed correctly and is on your PATH
+Once installed open up a shell and run ```winget --version``` to make sure it installed correctly and is on your PATH

 2. Clone this repo into your user folder (even if you normally clone repos into a different folder like ~\Repositories).
-You can do this without needing GIT installed by running these powershell command in an admin window:
+You can do this without needing GIT installed by running these PowerShell command in an admin window:

 ```posh
 $url = "https://github.com/liamfoneill/dotfiles-windows/archive/main.zip"